kevinzzzhu/SMC-2023/lens-performance/lens-performance-notes.md

 **Stage 3** - *Dawn*: As the game progresses to the second and third levels, the sound will gradually amplify and increase.
 A new theme will be introduced, and the overall brightness will increase.
 The theme becomes brighter, the sound layers increase, and the speed becomes faster.

 **Stage N** - *Colourful World*: Every one level, the theme will switch to different kinds of emotions and colours.
 There will be a template and the group members can start improvising, making their own changes to the arranged parts that can be modified.
+( What I chose to present is Forest and Sea)

 **Stage N+1** - *"1"*: After more than 5 minutes, the player can slowly stack the Blocks higher and approach failure, and finally choose to end the game.
 With the sound of the game ending, the performance ends.